awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 + Some checks, such as **MFA on Root Account**, don't have resources and won't appear in the report\.
 Checks without resources appear in the `summary.json` file instead\.
 + Some checks only show resources if they are `Red` or `Yellow`\.
 If all resources are `Green`, they might not appear in your report\.
 + If an account isn't enabled for a service that requires the check, the check might not appear in the report\.
 For example, if you're not using Amazon Elastic Compute Cloud Reserved Instances in your organization, the Amazon EC2 Reserved Instance Lease Expiration check won't appear in your report\.
 + The account hasn't refreshed check results\.
 This might happen when users with a Basic or Developer support plan sign in to the Trusted Advisor console for the first time\.
-If you have a Business or Enterprise support plan, it can take up to one week from account sign up for users to see check results\.
+If you have a Business, Enterprise On\-Ramp, or Enterprise Support plan, it can take up to one week from account sign up for users to see check results\.
 For more information, see [Refresh Trusted Advisor checks](#refresh-trusted-advisor-checks)\.
 + If only the organization's management account enabled recommendations for checks, the report won't include resources for other accounts in the organization\.

 For the resources file, you can use common software such as Microsoft Excel to open the \.csv file format\.
 You can use the \.csv file for one\-time analysis of all checks across all accounts in your organization\.
 If you want to use your report with an application, you can download the report as a \.json file instead\.